STILL MAKING HISTORY

 “Business and industry — the Post and Courier, the TV stations, the big companies — would select a different woman to be honored each year,” she remembers.
 “There would be a table of her coworkers sitting there, cheering her on," she says.
 "This was the best program the YWCA did that showcased women.”

 Founded in 1972, today our annual 10-day MLK Celebration is South Carolina’s largest commemorative MLK tribute, attracting more than 30,000 celebrants from every walk of life — each one focused on eliminating racism across our city, state, and nation.
 Our annual MLK Business & Professional Breakfast, the capstone of this annual event, sells out each year, a heartening sign of South Carolina’s support for Dr. King’s legacy.

-Our annual Stand Against Racism initiative — a signature campaign of YWCA USA designed to spotlight the negative impacts of institutional and structural racism — also builds more awareness of racism in the Charleston region.
+Each year, our longstanding annual Stand Against Racism — a signature campaign of YWCA USA designed to spotlight the negative impacts of institutional and structural racism — also builds more awareness of racism in the Charleston region.

 In 2017, we instituted a free career workshop series for women.
 Our Career Success Series teaches women skills highly sought after by employers — and which can lead to success in entrepreneurship as well.
-Our three popular Own the Room public speaking workshops (to date), a $495 value free to our participants, are a spin-off from this career series.
+Our interactive Own the Room weekend public speaking workshops are part of this series.

-In the spring of 2018, we brought a new, powerful event for professional women to the Charleston area.
+In 2018, we brought a new annual event for professional women to the Charleston area.
 At our inaugural #WhatWomenBring power lunch, held on May 9 at the Charleston Area Convention Center, we celebrated women who are breaking barriers in 10 different industries... and then things got real as they formed a panel to answer the audience’s questions, no holds barred.
 What did it take to get to your position?
 Have you faced bias or hit the glass ceiling?
 Have you overcome self-doubt?
 How can other women do what you did?
 This powerful panel discussion — a candid conversation among women — was emceed by Emmy award-winning news anchor Octavia Mitchell of NBC WCBD News 2 TV anchor Octavia Mitchell.
 (In 2019, this event also sold out, and we are looking forward to 2020!)